 It is not difficult to understand why: Quirimbas Archipelago the is a place of extreme beauty where only a few travelers go.
 It is an enchanting Mozambique holiday destination in Cabo Delgado Province in the north – where warm turquoise waters, sparkling white beaches, pristine coral reefs and fascinating cultural remnants entrance people from all around the globe.

-Visitors to the region can stay on Ibo Island, one of a string of 32 islands that stretch for one hundred kilometres along the Mozambique coastline from Pemba port.
+Visitors to the region can stay on Ibo Island, one of a string of 32 islands that stretch for one hundred kilometers along the Mozambique coastline from Pemba port.

 People come to see the astounding marine biodiversity: the rare dugong lives and breeds here, green and hawksbill turtles swim here and the humpback whales come in season.
 Get out that scuba diving kit and start to explore these reefs!

 Quirimba hotels are accessed via Pemba airport from South Africa, Tanzania or Kenya.
-From Pemba, light aircraft or helicopters take guests to their island of their choice, and hotel of their choice.
+From Pemba, light aircraft or helicopters take guests to the island of their choice, and hotel of their choice.

 There are some unique Quirimba Accommodation options on Ibo Island, Quilalea, Matemo Island, Medjumbe and Vamizi.
-Ibo Island has a wonderfully romantic, colonial atmosphere with rich cultural roots – superb white beaches are a short boat ride away and Ibo Island Lodge is a 300 year old hotel of excellence.
-Quilalea Island is a privately-owned, romantic and uninhabited destination and guests stay in the five star luxury villas at Azura Quilalea – the epitomy of complete solitude.
+Ibo Island has a wonderfully romantic, colonial atmosphere with rich cultural roots – superb white beaches are a short boat ride away and Ibo Island Lodge is a 300-year-old hotel of excellence.
+Quilalea Island is a privately-owned, romantic and uninhabited destination and guests stay in the five-star luxury villas at Azura Quilalea – the epitome of complete solitude.

 Matemo Island is an exquisite palm tree paradise offering fantastic dive sites (including a wreck), just 20 minutes by boat from Ibo.
 Matemo Island Lodge is affordable yet luxurious – plush chalets blend into the natural Quirimbas environment.
 Revamped accommodation at Medjumbe Island Resort in luxurious chalets are the ideal base from which to explore the reefs and unexplored dive sites around Medjumbe where the fishing is also spectacular.
 Vamizi Island is the most northerly island in the Archipelago, offering remote luxury villas, exciting dive sites (for all levels of experience) and fishing sites.